Bokonon-ONI/ONI-Mods/README.md

 # **Bokonon's Oxygen Not Included mods**

-These are my mods, hope others can find them od some use.
+These are my mods, hope others can find them of some use.

 ## **Released Mods**